itk-dev/colibo-docs-extrator/README.md

 - Add support for files attached to Colibo documents
 - Implement validation for knowledge ID
-- Use docs delete field
 - Better error handling
 - Use colibo updated timestamp
 - Token cache (expires_in)
+- Handle external links in colibo

 ## License